thanna96/cli-cheatsheet/readme.md

 Useful Git and Linux commands
-git push - transmit local branch commits to the remote repo branch
+git remote add - add a git url as an alias